PROGRAM OVERVIEW

 DRILL SAMPLES

-Each drill in the The Confrontation Gym (TCG) program is built to target specific weak points in assertive behavior.
+Each drill in The Confrontation Gym (TCG) program is built to target specific weak points in assertive behavior.
 These aren’t just exercises – they’re calibrated stress tests to help participants confront emotional discomfort, build resilience, and rehearse new patterns of communication under pressure.

 1